 What makes your new windows and doors secure.

 What are some of the things to look out when thinking about security on your new windows and doors?
 We give you some tips and advice as well as some of the questions to ask.

-If your windows and doors have any of this certification, you have peace of mind they’ve had independent security testing.
-At North West Bifolds most of our products carry SBD or similar standards depending on their specification.
+If your windows and doors have any of this certification, you have peace of mind they’ve had independent security testing and certified accordingly.

 Other applicable standards to windows and doors include the relevant British Standards and Kitemarking.

 The door cylinder type and specification.

 While a door may have a multi-point lock, always ask your installer about the door cylinder.
 Is it anti-pick, anti-drill and anti-bump?
 These three features are another additional level of security.
 Many cheaper doors only come with basic cylinders with several weak points.